-One must secure very high deal flow to adequately reduce the inherently risky profile of early-stage investing.
+One must secure very high deal flow to reduce the inherently risky profile of early-stage investing adequately.

-After securing this deal flow, one must devote significant resources (and demonstrate diverse domain knowledge) to adequately analyze this universe in order to choose the 2-3% that are ultimately chosen for the portfolio.
+After securing this deal flow, one must devote significant resources (and demonstrate diverse domain knowledge) to adequately analyze this universe to choose the 2-3% that are ultimately selected for the portfolio.
 Few family offices or institutions have the expertise and in-house team members to conduct this level of extensive due diligence.

-While it is clearly possible to generate higher returns by investing as outlined above, we believe there is a better way.
-A hybrid approach that combines the best attributes of a traditional early-stage fund, with the freedom of direct investing.
+While it is possible to generate higher returns by investing as outlined above, we believe there is a better way.
+A hybrid approach that combines the best attributes of a traditional early-stage fund with the freedom of direct investing.
 A way that provides diversification exposure to companies, multiple VC funds, industries, and stages.
-A way that in effect, creates a venture capital fund of funds, but without the extra layer of fees.
+A way that creates a venture capital fund of funds, but without the extra layer of fees.
 A way called – iSelect Fund.

 Focus on Uncrowded Regions and Sectors